-Fray Antonio de Montesinos was a Dominican friar in la Hispaniola (currently Dominican Republic and Haiti) who, after witnessing the injustices and abuses the indigenous people were suffering at the hands of the big landowners, preached a sermon denouncing and criticizing human rights abuses.
-In the sermon he declared that the indigenous islanders were inhabitants of the “antechamber of hell” given the “the cruelty and tyranny” they were subjected to.
+Fray Antonio de Montesinos was a Dominican friar in la Hispaniola (currently the Dominican Republic and Haiti) who, after witnessing the injustices and abuses the indigenous people were suffering at the hands of the big landowners, preached a sermon denouncing and criticizing human rights abuses.
+In the sermon, he declared that the indigenous islanders were inhabitants of the “antechamber of hell” given the “the cruelty and tyranny” they were subjected to.
 The sermon outraged the establishment and Fray Antonio was expelled and sent back to Spain.

-A very similar situation, sermon and aftermath, took place centuries later when the President of the Dominican Republic, Leonel Fernandez, visited the Bateyes and Father Christopher Hartley publicly criticized the terrible plights of the sugar cane workers!
+A very similar situation, sermon, and aftermath took place centuries later when the President of the Dominican Republic, Leonel Fernandez, visited the Bateyes and Father Christopher Hartley publicly criticized the terrible plights of the sugar cane workers!